pantheon-systems/documentation/source/partials/drupal-9/upgrade-site-requirements-from-drupal-recommended.md

 You must confirm that your site meets the following requirements before you continue:

-- Verify your site has the [Pantheon drupal-recommended repository](https://github.com/pantheon-upstreams/drupal-recommended) in its upstream.
+- Ensure your site has the [Pantheon drupal-recommended repository](https://github.com/pantheon-upstreams/drupal-recommended) in its upstream.

   ### Use Terminus to Confirm the Drupal Recommended Upstream